What works are protected?

 - Computer programs

 It is best to assume that anything published after 1920 is protected by copyright, even if it does not contain a copyright notice.
 The Library of Congress Copyright Office Circular 22 explains how to determine the copyright status of a work, when you are in doubt.
-Helpful summaries of this publication can be found at the website of the Office of the General Counsel of the Catholic University of America and the website of the University of North Carolina.
+Helpful summaries of this publication can be found at the website of the Copyright Information Center of the Cornell University Library and the website of the University of North Carolina.